CAHLR/pyBKT/README.md

 Supported OS: All platforms!
 (Yes, Windows too)

-Libboost >= 1.58 (optional - will enable fast inference if installed)
 ## Supported model variants
 pyBKT can be used to define and fit many BKT variants, including these from the literature: